aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Telephone system:

-general assessment: fair system for long-distance calling
+general assessment: fair system for long-distance service

 domestic: microwave radio relay network for trunk lines